laravel-notification-channels/pusher-push-notifications/README.md

 ```

 > - Notice that iOS is the default platform, which means you don't have to call `->iOS()`.
-> - When using `withAndroid()` or `withiOS()` you don't have to define the platform, it's done behind the scenes for you.
+> - When using `withAndroid()`, `withiOS()` or `withWeb()` you don't have to define the platform, it's done behind the scenes for you.

 ### Routing a message

-By default the pusher "interest" messages will be sent to will be defined using the {notifiable}.{id} convention, for example `App.User.1`, however you can change this behaviour by including a `routeNotificationForPusherPushNotifications()` in the notifiable class method that returns the interest name.
+By default, the pusher "interest" messages will be sent to will be defined using the {notifiable}.{id} convention, for example `App.User.1`, however you can change this behaviour by including a `routeNotificationForPusherPushNotifications()` in the notifiable class method that returns the interest name.

 ## Changelog